 Surprisingly, even those travelers who described the trip as “relaxing” showed no additional jump in happiness after the trip.
 “They were no happier than people who had not been on holiday,” said the lead author, Jeroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands.

 For the full report, see Vacationers Happier, but Most not Happier After a Holiday.

-(1) Another thing I’ve long noticed is that when I truly do sink totally into ‘now’ now, a new anticipation instinctively bubbles into awareness.
-I reckon this is the hunter-gather driven instinct to keep on the lookout for the next meal, no matter how content in the moment I, the animal, may be.
-Life moves on, despite any efforts or thoughts to the contrary.
+(1) Another thing I’ve long noticed is that when I really do sink into ‘now’ now, a new anticipation instinctively bubbles up into awareness.
+I reckon this is a hunter-gather driven instinct to keep on the lookout for the next meal, no matter how content in the moment I, the animal, may be.
 I actually use this process when I get to feeling burned out, depressed, or confused.
-Simply put, I devote effort to emptiness, sincerely watch stillness.
-It always seems to work… when I reach sufficient sincerity.
-Reaching full contentment with nothing, that contentment gives birth to restlessness, and off I go in “happy anticipation”.
+I simply do as chapter 16 says, devote effort to emptiness, sincerely watch stillness.
+It always works as long as I reach full contentment with ‘nothing’, as in chapter 2’s Hence existence and nothing give birth to one another.
+Sure, sometimes that can be a big “if”.
+Still, eventually contentment gives birth to restlessness, and off I go in “happy anticipation”.
 The process is portrayed well by the Couplets and the Co-generating Principle.